akkubh/Hackathon-Portfolio-Aggregator/README.md

 6. Serves as a hackathon/competition aggregator

-## **💡Why Progresso?**
+## **💡Why Hackfolio?**
 Students participate in multiple competitions and hackathons but often lose track of their learnings, links, and documentation.
-Progresso acts as a digital repository and tracker, helping users:
+Hackfolio acts as a digital repository and tracker, helping users:

 - Stay organized